ErezStu/Advertise-Businesses/README.md

 # An app of business and simple users, the business users, can advertise businesses, a simple user can only watch them.

-I used React and Node JS libraries.
+I used React, Node JS, MongoDB and Bootstrap libraries.

 Download it and type "npm install" on each one library (client and server).